kid-116/Lucy/lucy/README.md

 ```

 - Lucy organizes your competitive programming workspace with a clear directory structure.
 Besides folders for specific contests and their solutions with `tests`, a key element is the `common` directory.
-This folder stores reusable code snippets (*.cpp) in subfolders like structures and text.
+This folder stores reusable code snippets `(*.cpp)`.
 These snippets can be easily inserted into your solution files using filename prefixes thanks to the `cp.code-snippets` file in the `.vscode` folder.
 This file, automatically generated with `lucy update-snippets`,  facilitates code completion within Visual Studio Code.

   [Using Snippets](https://github.com/kid-116/CP/assets/75692643/3636b6f1-ad58-4bd7-8cb1-2c700f8a5b72)